Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Related Work

 In \cite{Balasubramanian_2020} a DCGAN is used to generate retinal fundus images of PDR.
 Quality and diversity are evaluated using an average CD.
 The synthetic images are added to the training dataset.
 The InceptionV3 model \cite{Szegedy_2016} pre-trained on the ImageNet database \cite{Deng_2009} extracts features from the images with PDR from the augmented dataset.
 The CDs between the extracted features are calculated and their average is compared to the average of the CDs between the features extracted only from the real images with PDR.

-In \cite{Lim_2020} a StyleGAN is used to generate retinal fundus images with referable DR (a combination of moderate NPDR, severe NPDR, and PDR) and vision-threatening DR (PDR).
-It is not specified how the GAN is evaluated.
+In \cite{Lim_2020} a MixGAN is proposed based on progressive layers and Style transfer to generate retinal fundus images of different DR stages such as moderate NPDR, severe NPDR, and PDR.
+It is not specified how synthetically generated images were evaluated.